colin-gourlay/sundown-sessions/src/content/releases/s/snowy-white/bird-of-paradise-an-anthology/index.md

 ---
 ## About

-Bird of Paradise - An Anthology is a release by Snowy White released in 2003.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Bird of Paradise.
+*Bird of Paradise - An Anthology* earns its place in the Sundown Sessions catalogue through “Bird of Paradise”, a selection that offers a direct route into Snowy White's work.

+Heard in the context of the full release, “Bird of Paradise” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Bird of Paradise